NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

   * Grant only a subset of the authorization items.

-  * For a specific item, accept the proposed sub-clientor or select an alternative eligible sub-client if permitted by the AS.
+  * For a specific item, accept the proposed sub-client or select an alternative eligible sub-client if permitted by the AS.

 * The AS MUST record the consented authorization items, including the may_act claims, as part of a grant (e.g., the authorization code).